|Subject Lead||Miss S Whitethread|

 In Year 9 pupils begin looking at all aspects from the traditions of Christianity, Islam and secular beliefs:

-In Year 10 students continue with the Edexcel syllabus and study: Living a Muslim Life, Peace and Conflict in Christianity, Matters of Life and Death in Islam.
+In Year 10 students continue with the Edexcel syllabus and study: Living a Christian life peace and conflict in Christianity and living a Muslim life.

 Currently no formal Religious Education course is studied.
 Instead, sixth form students receive religious education via PSHE and Year Assemblies.